Asymmetrically Weighted Dowker Persistence and Applications in Dynamical Systems: Characterizing Dowker Persistence

 Our analysis this far has focused on the relationship between graph structure and a Dowker persistence framework built thereupon.
 Section \ref{sec:dom_set_persistence} investigated the relationship of Dowker persistence with dominating sets, and how weakly connected graphs may have indefinitely persisting features.
 In this section we formalize the binning procedure of our framework, creating a coarse grained structure from a dynamical trajectory.
 We then consider the properties of this graph and its persistence, given work from Section \ref{sec:dom_set_persistence}.

-We begin by assuming a given point cloud is associated with a single dynamical trajectory, yielding a total order of its points.
+Assume a given point cloud is associated with a single dynamical trajectory, yielding a total order of its points.
 This allows us to describe them as the vertices of a directed path graph, i.e. a single directed path spanning all the vertices.
-These vertices are then binned into super nodes, with weighted edges, $\omega(A,B)<\infty$, indicating the number of directed edges from super node $A$ into super node $B$.

-In this procedure, binning vertices corresponds to a vertex partition.
-Let $G=(V,E)$ be a graph with vertex partition $\pi$.
-Let $n=|V|$ and $k=|\pi|$.
-The indicator matrix with respect to $\pi$ is an $n\times k$ matrix $P^\pi$ such that

-Recall that a graph is fully described by a corresponding graph Laplacian.
-Given a graph laplacian $L$ and a partition $\pi$, consider the $k\times k$ matrix $L^\pi = (P^\pi)^T L P^\pi$.
-This is an unnormalized quotient Laplacian of $G$ with respect to $\pi$.
-We may observe that $(L^\pi)_{ij}$ is the negative number of edges from partition cell $i$ to partition cell $j$ if $i\neq j$.
-The diagonal makes the row sums of this matrix vanish.
-We note that the same could be defined on the adjacency matrix, however the diagonal of the description in this form would also include the number of connections within a supernode, which is not relevant to our analysis as we assume vertices have self loops of weight $0$.

-If $G$ is a path graph corresponding to some trajectory, and $\pi$ is a partition defined by the proximity of its points in the embedding, then we may define the unnormalized quotient graph $G^\pi$ to be the weighted digraph associated with $L^\pi$.
+Thus the spatial binning of a trajectory in phase space corresponds with a vertex partition of the corresponding directed path graph.

+Given a (di)graph, $G$, and vertex partition, $\pi$, we may define a quotient graph, $G^\pi$.
+The vertex set of this graph is the set of partition cells of $\pi$, and we add an edge between vertices if an edge between those partition cells exists in $G$.
+This graph represents the connectivity between partition cells of $\pi$, and can be weighted or unweighted.
+Weighted variants often add the number of connections between partition cells, but may also normalize edge weights by the number of vertices contained in each cell or total number of edges (making the adjacency stochastic).
+For the experiments in section \ref{sec:experiments} the unweighted quotient graph is used, and the results of this section apply to all quotient graphs.

 We have found in our analysis that the Dowker filtration on the path completion of a digraph allows for the persistence to reflect the connectivity through shortest paths with total weight less than $\delta$.
 This centers directed paths in the connectivity of the graphs considered, and motivates understanding the relationship between paths in $G$ and $G^\pi$.